Diam0rphine/badKarma/readme.md

 	</p>
 </p>

 **badKarma** is an open source GUI based network reconnaissance toolkit which aims to assist penetration testers during network infrastructure assessments.
+Repo is for Arch based distros

 ## Screenshots ( not updated )
 <p align="center">